slact/nchan/README.md

   The tried-and-true server-push method supported by every browser out there.
   Initiated by sending an HTTP `GET` request to a channel subscriber endpoint.
   The long-polling subscriber walks through a channel's message queue via the built-in cache mechanism of HTTP clients, namely with the "`Last-Modified`" and "`Etag`" headers.
 Explicitly, to receive the next message for given a long-poll subscriber response, send a request with the "`If-Modified-Since`" header set to the previous response's "`Last-Modified`" header, and "`If-None-Match`" likewise set to the previous response's "`Etag`" header.
   Sending a request without a "`If-Modified-Since`" or "`If-None-Match`" headers returns the oldest message in a channel's message queue, or waits until the next published message, depending on the value of the `nchan_subscriber_first_message` config directive.
+  A message's associated content type, if present, will be sent to this subscriber with the `Content-Type` header.

 - ##### Interval-Polling
   Works just like long-polling, except if the requested message is not yet available, immediately responds with a `304 Not Modified`.